InsomniaDrone/git-tutorial-sept21/README.md

 `git --version`

 ### 3. Check your configuration variables
 - If you already have git installed from a while ago, you can check your config variables to see if you already have some:

 `git config --list`

 ### 4. Set up configuration variables

 `git config --global user.name "YOUR NAME HERE"`

-`git config —globe user.email "YOUR EMAIL HERE"`
+`git config --global user.email "YOUR EMAIL HERE"`

 ### 5. Navigate to the folder you would like to be working in